joseluisdiaz/sudoku-solver/README.md

 This is more like a work-in-progress, theres several ideas out there, it work with a few images, and fails miserably with others.
 If you want it to run, you need a compiled binary of OpenCV i'm using now 2.4.8, and the jar.
 Put the sharedlibraty on lib/, install opencv jar with maven and the exec:exec do the rest.

-install in a local repo opencv-jar
+install in a local maven repo opencv-jar

 ```
  mvn install:install-file -Dfile=lib/opencv-248.jar